If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Important: Don’t try to change your permalink structure for the old post, more than six months unless they have set to the number option.
 Otherwise, you will lose the SEO value and social counts for that particular URLs.

 Still, you want to change the permalink settings, use a proper redirect (mostly 301-permanent redirect) pointing the new URLs.
 If you are not confident about your coding skills, it would be better to hire a professional.

 If you are in the initial stage, then make sure to do it with priority.
 Some SEO plugins like Yoast SEO has amazing features to set canonical URLs in one click.

-Many people say website loading time affect on SEO score and Google penalizes the slow loading sites?
+Many people say website loading time affects SEO score, and Google penalizes the slow loading sites.

 What is the secret behind this?
 Is it truth or a myth?

-When a person search for a particular keyword and clicks on any link in the SERP, search engine redirects him on that web page.
+When a person searches for a particular keyword and clicks on any link in the SERP, search engine redirects him on that web page.

-It reduces the on-page time and increases the bounces rate which are the signs of bad user experience.
+It reduces the on-page time and increases the bounces rate, which both are the signs of bad user experience.

-It may lower the reputation of the search engine itself which is a very serious issue in this competitive world.
+It may lower the reputation of the search engine itself, which is a severe issue in this competitive world.
 So, search engines penalize the slow loading sites and promote faster sites in search results.